conekta-examples/hello-conekta-spei-php-laravel/README.md

-Conekta OXXO Laravel
+Conekta SPEI Laravel
 ===============

-Simple Conekta OXXO Laravel Integration with Conekta Api.
+Conekta SPEI Laravel Integration with Conekta Api.

 ### How to use